-One of the recurrent themes in Colonial Legacies is the differentiated evolution of colonial education systems in East and Southeast Asia.
-The literature in the 1990s on the 'East Asian miracle' had singled out Asian education systems as a primary determinant of a particular 'Asian model' of modern economic growth (World Bank 1993, Birdsall, Ross & Sabot 1997, Cummings 1995, Campos & Root 1996).
-By contrast, Booth argues that the orthodox view suffers from gross overgeneralization (Booth 2003: 148-149; Booth 1999).
-Whereas in East Asian countries such as Japan, Taiwan and South Korea education clearly preceded rising demand, there is much less evidence that growth leaned heavily on ex ante investment in education among the Southeast Asian 'Tigers'.
+In the wide literature of the 1990s on the 'East Asian miracle', Asian education systems have been singled out as a primary determinant of a particular Asian model of modern economic growth (World Bank 1993, Birdsall, Ross & Sabot 1997, Cummings 1995, Campos & Root 1996).
+Anne Booth has argued that this mainstream view suffers from gross overgeneralization (Booth 2003: 148-149; Booth 1999).
+Whereas in East Asian countries such as Japan, Taiwan and South Korea education clearly preceded rising demand for educated labour, there is much less evidence that growth leaned heavily on ex ante investment in education in the Southeast Asian 'Tigers'.

-This point is particularly relevant to Indonesia, which inherited one of the poorest, if not the poorest colonial education system in Southeast Asia (Booth 2003: 159).
-In earlier work Booth discussed the weak Dutch legacy in education as part of a history of 'missed opportunities' (Booth 1998).
+This point is particularly relevant to Indonesia.
+Of all Asian colonies that gained independence in the early post-war era Indonesia inherited one of the poorest, if not the poorest colonial education system in Southeast Asia (Booth 2003: 159).
+In the literature the weak Dutch legacy in education has been discussed as a key aspect of a history of 'missed opportunities' (Booth 1998).
 Although there has been a rapid catch-up in access to primary and secondary schooling in Indonesia since independence, the quality of the Indonesian educational system is still extremely poor.
 In various rounds of PISA surveys, conducted between 2000 to 2012, Indonesian students scored at the bottom of international reading, science and mathematics scales (OECD 2013).
 This low international ranking may, at least partially, be attributed to the quantity-quality trade-off invoked by the rapid expansion of schooling since the early 1970s, when substantial oil revenues started to flow into the education system.
 Yet, for the deeper causes we have to step back into the colonial era.

-That the Dutch legacy was poor is not a new insight.
+That the educational legacy of Dutch colonial rule has been poor is not a new insight.
 This was already observed and commented upon by contemporaries (Brugmans 1938, Hartgerink 1942, Furnivall 1943).
-The question why Dutch education policies differed from those in neighbouring colonies is not that simple.
+However, the question why Dutch education policies differed from those in neighbouring colonies is not that simple.
 A complete answer would require, amongst others, an analysis of both supply and demand factors, a closer inspection of religious issues and related conceptions of gender roles, a closer look at the role of Christian missionary schools and a review of political debates on the function and implementation of education programs in the mother country.

-This contribution does not pretend to offer an all-embracing answer to the why question, but it seeks to exploit the comparisons with other colonies in Asia and Africa colonies arguing, first, that the spread of popular education was not only hampered by a lack of financial commitment by the Dutch, but also by notable inequalities in the allocation of funds to education and a reluctance to support private education investment initiatives, and secondly, that we should interpret such reluctance in the context of a metropolitan commitment to the principle of laïcité (laicism, also often denoted as secularism).
+This contribution does not pretend to offer an all-embracing answer to the why question, but it seeks to exploit comparisons with other colonies in Asia and Africa to show that, firstly, the spread of popular education was not only hampered by a lack of financial commitment by the Dutch, but also by notable inequalities in the allocation of funds to education and a reluctance to support private education investment initiatives, and secondly, that we should interpret such reluctance in the context of a metropolitan commitment to the principle of laïcité (laicism, also often denoted as secularism).
 The idea of state neutrality in religious affairs was scrupulously maintained in an overwhelmingly Islamic society.